-Priority riority Anti-social behaviour with a focus on youth related nuisance Strategic Assessment Narrative Despite a reduction in overall reports of anti-social behaviour (-13%) to the police the issue remains a concern for communities, individuals and businesses.
-Youth related anti-social behaviour accounted for around a quarter of incidents in the town centre beats and were widespread across the area.
-Although the CSP currently has some effective mechanisms in place, early intervention with young people is key in reducing the number who go on to commit further, often higher harm offences. nsert below how or partners work 20 to tackle the above priority, include details of any specific projects 24 road safety ini tiatives targeting various groups, primar y.
-In the period 19/20 the North Group completed safety data relating to a reduction in deaths and 24 road safety ini serious injuries is /arious activities tiatives targeting various groups, primari more accurately recorded by the Police. ily young drivers.
-Road dents of deliberate fire: through our schools education team, social 24 road safety ini serious injuries is /arious activities tiatives targeting various groups, primari more accurately recorded by the Police. have been undertaken to reduce the incid ily young drivers.
-Road dents of deliberate fire: safety data relating to a reduction in deaths and s through our schools education team, social
+PRIORITIES Priority Anti-social behaviour with a focus on youth related nuisance Strategic Assessment Narrative for communities, individuals and busine quarter of incidents in the town centre b sses.
+Youth related ar peats and were wides , early intervention w (-13%) to the police the issue remains a concern ti-social behaviour accounted for around a pread across the area.
+Although the CSP current ith young people is key in reducing the number • to tackle the above priority, include details of any specific projects r partners work with. his is not a key p 4 road safety in erious injuries is arious activities priority for HFRS.
+There is a link to deliberat itiatives targeting various groups, primarily more accurately recorded by the Police. young drivers.
+Road ents of deliberate fire: y.
+In the period 19/20 the North Group complets safety data relating to a reduction in deaths and a through our schools education team, social tincidents, etc 24 road safety in serious injuries is /arious activities priority for HFRS.
+There is a link to deliberat itiatives targeting various groups, primarily more accurately recorded by the Police. have been undertaken to reduce the incide young drivers.
+Road ents of deliberate fire: safety data relating to a reduction in deaths and

 Output 3 N/A Impact N/A

-Output 4 Ν/Α Impact N/A
+Output 4 N/A Impact N/A

-In year impact 668 deliberate fires in 19/20 was down from 74 13 in 18/19, a d lec rease of 10%.
+In year impact 668 deliberate fires in 19/20 was down from 74 3 in 18/19, a de ecrease of 10%.

-PRIOR RITIES Priority Domestic Abuse Strategic Assessment Narrative Reporting of domestic abuse offences has increased by 14% this strategic period.
-While this can be seen as positive, one third of victims are repeats and there has been an increase in the number of violence with injury offences.
-Insert below ho or partners wo ow you worked in partnership over 2019/20 to tac rk with. kle the above priority, include details of any specific projects items can be pr Where our tean H through the Vulnerability Operations Group.
-Visit ovided as necessary inc fire proof letter boxes, flam ns identify Domestic Abuse through a general visit o nnels to raise this issue. ne retardant be dding, etc Output 1 Number of Safe and Well Visits completed Impact 1,755 Safe and Well Visits completed in North Group during 19/20 Unable to identify how many of these Safe and Well visits will have domestic abuse as a factor.
-Output 1 Output 2 Number of Safe and Well Visits completed N/A Impact Group during 19/20 Unable to identify how many of these Safe and Well visits will have domestic abuse as a - Group during 19/20 Unable to identify how many of these Safe and Well visits will have domestic abuse as a factor.
-Output 2 N/A Impact Group during 19/20 Unable to identify how many of these Safe and Well visits will have domestic abuse as a factor.
-N/A
+PRIOR ITIES Priority Domestic Abuse Strategic Assessment Narrative Reporting of domestic abuse offences has increpositive, one third of victims are repeats and the offences. his strategic period.
+While this can be seen as an increase in the number of violence with injury Insert below how or partners work you worked in partnership over 2019/20 to tac with. kle the above priority, include details of any specific projects items can be prov Where our teams vided as necessary inc fire proof letter boxes, flam e retardant be cted by our CSOs or operational crews.
+Additional dding, etc of operational activity, we will Safeguard through 1,755 Safe and Well Visits completed in North Output I Number of Sufe and Wen Visits completed impact Group during 19/20 Unable to identify how many of these Safe and Well visits will have domestic abuse as a factor.
+Output 2 N/A Impact N/A Output 3 N/A Impact N/A Output 4 N/A Impact N/A In year impact 1,755 Safe and Well Visits in 19/20 is up from 2 1,382 in 18/19, an increase of 27%.